elink() offers direct access to the ELink API endpoint, which has many different

 history token as input, there is no corresponding way to ensure one-to-one mapping.

-To ensure that the result is always one-to-one, use elink_map()
+To ensure that the result is always one-to-one, use elink_map(), which may make

 several API requests to achieve the result.